De Havilland Aircraft Company

 The DH106 Comet, the worlds’ first pressurised jet airliner, suffered a series of disasters between October 1952 and April 1954.
 With their most significant aircraft grounded for 4 years it allowed the US Boeing Company to capture the valuable Trans-Atlantic market and secure airline confidence worldwide.

 Metal fatigue, a new problem for aircraft construction, was found to be the cause and although Comet returned to service in 1958, the impetus had been lost.

 The re-organisation of the aircraft industry at the end of the 1950's saw the De Havilland name survive although in 1963 it was renamed De Havilland Division of Hawker-Siddeley Aviation.

 It continued to produce many of its innovative designs such as the three-engine DH121 Trident and the DH125 Jet Dragon (later known as the HS125 / BAe125).

 Innovation continued under British Aerospace well into the 1990's with major involvement in the A300 programme (HBN100) and HS / BAe146, one of the most successful of the European 'Feeder-liners'.

-Hatfield was finally closed in 1993 and site today employs more people than it did during it's heyday.
+Hatfield was finally closed its doors in 1993 and although many mourn its loss, the site today employs more people than it did during it's heyday of aircraft making.

 |1920||De Havilland Aircraft Company Limited|